MatthewBozin/Together/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: ""
 ---

-## Please provide a summary of the feature
+## Please provide a summary of the feature:

-## Are there any potential issues you foresee with this feature
+## Are there any potential future problems you foresee with this feature?

 ## Is this feature related to any current or past issues?
-Please provide the
+If so, please provide the issue number(s):

-## Additional context

-Add any other context or screenshots about the feature request here.
+## Add any other context or screenshots about the feature below:

-## Which Branch should this fix be Pulled into?
+## Which branch should this feature be pulled into?

 PR into [branchName]